You are currently viewing How You Can Make a Great Unique Patched Shirt

 fashion over 40 woman in patched shirt and net skirt

-Oliveo shirt after adding patches, Hermes collier de chien bangle, Aldo pony hair leopard print pumps (all own), and net skirt c/o Lookbook Store
+Oliveo shirt after adding patches, Hermes collier de chien bangle, Aldo pony hair leopard print pumps, and net skirt c/o Lookbook Store.

 Wash the shirt that you want to patch.
-Arrange the patches on the front of the shirt until you like what you see (step 1 in the photo below).
+Arrange the patches on the front of the shirt until you like your arrangement (step 1 in the photo below).
 Take a photo and put the patches aside.
 Turn the shirt around and arrange the remaining patches on the back (step 2).
-Again take a photo when you like your arrangement.
+Again, take a picture when you like your arrangement.

 #DIYfashion illustration how to put a patch on a jacket without sewing